mikebway/envoy-auth-poc/README.md

 docker pull envoyproxy/envoy:v1.25-latest
 ```

-Run Envoy in detached mode:
+Run Envoy in detached mode, just to confirm that the image works as we expect:

 ```shell
 docker run --rm -d -p 10000:10000 envoyproxy/envoy:v1.25-latest
 ```

-As of Envoy version 1.25.x, using a web browser to hit [http://localhost:1000](http://localhost:10000/) will then
+As of Envoy version 1.25.x, using a web browser to hit [localhost:1000](http://localhost:10000/) will then
 proxy through to [www.envoyproxy.io](https://www.envoyproxy.io/).

 Stop the default Envoy image by listing the running images to find its container ID with: